sjdoepker/sjdoepker.github.io/site/index.md

 - Implemented lesson distribution on the Deaf Kids Code website with a form to enable educator access and facilitate client data collection for internal use

 **Computer Science Grader, University of Chicago, 2023 - 2024**
-- Graded 102 Python student assignments in a code review format under weekly deadlines
+- Graded homework assignments in a code review format under weekly deadlines
 - Provided constructive feedback on student work focused on efficiency of algorithms, cleanliness of data structures and design, and use of object-oriented programming
+Courses: Intro to Computer Science I & II

 ## Education